Category: News

 If you have the impression that your rights are being violated, please let us know.

 In notation and sound, here is a recording of String Quartet VI, which took place in April 1992 after a rehearsal of the Amati Quartet in Berlin with and in the presence of Isang Yun.
 We put this online so that those interested can study the performance of the dynamic indications and other specifications of the notation.
 See also: Images (live from 5 Nov.
-1997), Contemplation for two violas, etc.
+1997), Contemplation for two violas, as well as the then spectacular Symphony I with all four movements (1982/(83), etc.

 Our Next Activity

-Crowdfunding Yun Haus – we ask for support of “Diversity in Harmony”, the concert series at the Yun House Berlin
+Crowdfunding Yun Haus – we ask for support of “East West Listening.
+Yun Concerts 2025”, the concert series at the Yun House Berlin.

 Duration of our concerts in the Yun House Berlin: about one hour.